marija117/marija-bogosavljevic-fatcat-task/README.md

 # marija-bogosavljevic-fatcat-task

-In this project following tasks are completed
+In this project the following tasks are completed:

-## Transfering the existing project to TypeScript
+1. Transfering the existing project to TypeScript
-## Creating a List Component
+2. Creating a List Component
-## Creating a Form Generator Component
+3. Creating a Form Generator Component
-## Creating a Page Generator Component
+4. Creating a Page Generator Component
-## Additional requirements that are provided
+5. Additional requirements that are provided

 ## Table of Contents